Are you feeling dragged down by your depressed partner?

 4. Invest in self-care.
 If your partner is depressed for a long period, there’s a good chance it’s going to take its toll on you.
 The way to combat this is to make sure you’re taking good care of yourself.
 Even if your partner is not active, don’t let that stop you exercising, being social, eating well, and having quiet alone time to regroup.
 Practicing good self-care gives you more capacity to be there for your partner.

 - Be compassionate.
 Let your partner have a bad day if they need to.
-If they start to make dinner and suddenly can’t handle the process and bail on it, try not to react with anger.
+If they start to make dinner and suddenly can’t handle the process and bail on it, try not to react with anger and instead focus on compassion.
 Their instinct was to help, but the depression derailed it.
 Again, it’s important to remember your partner is not intentionally trying to hurt or reject you.
 Bringing mindful compassion to these situations will be incredibly valuable.

 What to do when your partner refuses to seek help